 Have you ever fantasised about a far off goal?
-Getting so excited about the prospect of doing an advanced yoga posture, for example?
+For example, getting so excited about the prospect of doing an advanced yoga posture?
 The thought about it is so powerful that for a moment, your mind convinces you that this reality is already here.
 It lets you ride the wave of heightened emotions, a state of happiness, nourishing your soul – for a while.

 Dealing with non-serving patterns